rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationRcv.md

 - There is a single argument of type ApproveRcvPrivateEndpointInput.
 - Returns ApproveRcvPrivateEndpointReply.
 ### createlocationsfromtemplate
-Creates Rubrik Cloud Vault locations from given location template.
+Creates Rubrik Cloud Vault Azure locations from the specified location template.

 - There is a single argument of type CreateRcvLocationsFromTemplateInput.
 - Returns list of Targets.